-Take adequate precautions while doing maintenance of the solar panels in any condition, but especially with snow and ice.
-Since panels are located on rooftops and there is the risk of falling off.
-It is especially important that you do not walk on the solar panels.
+Since panels are located on rooftops and there is the risk of falling off, it is especially important that you do not walk on the solar panels.
 The glass surface can easily become slippery, and you run the risk of damaging your system or voiding warranties, but most importantly you run the risk of hurting yourself.

 3. Remove Snow and Ice Carefully

-First off, yes, your solar panels will still work in bad weather.
-But not until you clear away the snow and ice buildup first.
-Just be careful when pushing large masses of ice or snow off your roof, as they can hurt people or damage equipment when they fall.
+Be careful when pushing large masses of ice or snow off your roof, as they can easily hurt people or damage equipment when they fall.
 On those rare occasions when conditions make climbing onto the roof to access the solar panels unsafe, it may be best to leave ice and snow alone and let it melt down and fall away on its own.

 4. Visually Inspect the Hardware